RichCanvas3/did-agent/README.md

   Validates VC, VP, and message signatures through ERC-1271's `isValidSignature`.
 No public key is required in the DID Document as verification happens on-chain.

 - **DID Document Structure**
-  The complete AA DID Document combines data from multiple sources:
+  The complete Agent DID Document combines data from multiple sources:

 ## Signature and Verification Mechanics